darentanDZ/darentanDZ.github.io/_posts/2017-5-16-PSA-|-How-To-Protect-Your-PC-Against-WannaCry-Ransomware-?.md

 # Conclusion
 Congratulations!
 You have just learnt how to protect your computer against the WannaCry Ransomware!

+# Additional Tips
+1) Do not simply click on links, open emails or download files from untrustworthy sources.
+Check the email of sender first.
+I received several emails from "Paypal" today.
+They look very real but their sender addresses are not Paypal's.

+2) Make a backup of your hard disk.
+In the worst case scenario that you do get infected, you just need to reformat your pc and restore your file backup from harddisk.

 Remember to leave a comment below if this article helped you and share this with your friends! :D